rowdotk/wayfinder/README.md

 - Aborts path computation when the current path is already longer than the known fastest path
 - Supports direct routes (e.g., Tatooine → Endor)
 - Optimizes by duration first:
-  - A longer direct route loses to a quicker multi-stop route
+  - A longer direct route loses to a quicker multi-stop route (not using breath-first search for this reason)
   - If durations are the same, the route with fewer stops is prioritised
 - Case-insensitive search (e.g., _Endor_, _endor_, and _enDoR_, they all work)